sigurdkampevold/media_mood/index.markdown

 TODO: Få inn nøkkeltall og evt finn annen plot til dataene, evt også en enkelt-politiker

-Do politicians really represent the average person?
+Do politicians really represent the rest of us?
+Not in mood it seems.
+The average compound score for politicians was lower (0.156) than that of everyone (0.191).
+Meaning we see that the politician's public expressions are a bit more negative than that of everyone on average.

+One could speculate.
+Has there been a bit pessimistic or demagogic political climate in the second half of the last decade?

+Maybe a bit quite surprising, the subjectivity score for politicians was lower (0.107) than that of everyone (0.120).
+Does this mean politicians also are very objective people?
+Maybe not, as we remember the subjectivity analysis is not very sophisticated, and simply stating things as fact will give you a lower score.
+Maybe not the best measure of how who is a factual politician.

-Shown below we see the significant difference between politicians and everyone's sentiment over time.
+Shown below we see the significant difference between politicians and everyone's sentiment over time:

 {% include_relative /_plots/marcus/line_compound_pol_all_week.html %}

+Both polarity and subjectivity showed the same amount of difference, meaning little.
+We guess this is good news, as we wouldn't want to hold it against one gender to be more of one thing or another in the public discussion.